Logitech/lauzhack2023/docs/devmon/api/index.md

 # Logitech Input Device Monitor API

-This is the documentation for `logi-devmon` websocket API.
+This is the documentation for `logi-devmon` websocket API (works on Windows / Mac / Linux)

 Purpose of it is to provide access to Logitech input device events (e.g. key presses) the easy way.